Note: These events are open to state agency staff only.

 With federal Medicaid work requirements taking effect in 2027, states will spend the next year rapidly designing, integrating, and implementing the technology and data systems needed to support a major shift in how members qualify for and maintain benefits.
 In order to meet this moment, states need opportunities to talk to one another, ask questions, and share best practices.

-To help states make high-value decisions, comply with federal requirements, and minimize unintended coverage loss and other barriers for members, the Center for Health Care Strategies and the Medicaid Innovation Collaborative, a program of Acumen America, are launching the Medicaid Work Requirements: Tech Implementation and Integration Learning Series.
+To help states make high-value decisions, comply with federal requirements, and minimize unintended coverage loss and other barriers for members, the Center for Health Care Strategies and the Medicaid Innovation Collaborative, a program of Acumen America, are hosting the Medicaid Work Requirements: Tech Implementation and Integration Learning Series.
 This virtual series is made possible by the Peterson Center on Healthcare, and developed in collaboration with the Aspen Institute Financial Security Program.

 Session 1 | Feb.
 25, 1:00 – 2:30 pm ET: Tech Readiness for Income and Work Verification